merty/wordpress-move/readme.txt

 = Is it possible to both migrate to another server and change the domain name? =

-Not yet, but the upcoming release of the plugin will have this feature implemented.
+Yes.
+You can choose whether you want to change your domain name or not on the migration screen.
+Note that it does not change the domain name used by the current installation, it just replaces instances of the old domain name with the new one on the fly while creating a database backup for migration.

 = Can I use WordPress Move to create backups of my installation? =

 Yes, you can.
-You just need to fill in FTP Connection Details section to bypass the configuration check that takes place on the migration type selection page.
-Plugin will create backup files but will not be able to connect the remote server.
+Clicking the Backup Now button on the Backup Manager page will back up your database and files.
 Your backup files will be stored under the backup directory.
-Also, you can use Complete Migration mode whenever you want to use those files to revert to a former state of your installation.
+You can use Complete Migration mode whenever you want to use those files to revert to a former state of your installation.

 = Can I use WordPress Move to transfer my database backup only? =